 How we respond to death, especially of those close to us, is very often a clear indicator of our spiritual condition.
 By the Lord’s kindness, grief and loss can be occasions of tremendous growth.
-On the other hand, Satan would seek to spoil these times, perverting them into seasons of doubt and hardness of the heart which leads away from the living God (Heb.
+On the other hand, Satan would seek to spoil these times, perverting them into seasons of doubt and hardness of heart which leads away from the living God (Heb.
 3:12).

-Paul rests his answer in vv16-18 upon two pillars of absolute certainty.
+Paul rests his answer in vv14-16 upon two pillars of absolute certainty.
 In v14 he directs our minds to God’s historical work through the Lord Jesus Christ in His death and resurrection.
 As certainly as those events occurred, so also can we be assured that those who sleep in Jesus will come back again with Him.
 Then in v15 he reminds his audience that he is writing according to God’s inspired word received from the Lord Jesus Christ.
 These words are as true as the God who gave them.

-Like all of God’s works and word, the focus here is most clearly upon the Savior Himself.
+The focus of this text is the Savior Himself.
 No less than five times He is referred to as the Lord, twice as Jesus, once as Christ.
 It is His return, a Day that will magnify His glory, as He comes to gather His beloved saints to Himself.
 Remember this as we consider seven aspects that describe this grand event.

 The Shout: Have you ever been in a stadium for a race featuring world-class sprinters?
 After the runners go to the starting blocks, they are instructed to take their marks.
-Silence descends on all gathered as the tension mounts.
+Silence descends as the tension mounts.
 Everyone waits, bristling with anticipation for the sound that will commence the reason for everyone’s attendance.
 The time is drawing nearer when a shout far greater than any starting gun will shake the cosmos and initiate that for which creation groans (Rom.
 8:22-23).
 Whose shout is this?
-While I cannot be definitive, it is tempting to connect this great cry of command with John 5:28, “for the hour is coming in which all who are in the graves will hear His voice.”
+While we cannot be definitive, it is tempting to connect this great cry of command with John 5:28, “for the hour is coming in which all who are in the graves will hear His voice.”
 Whoever issues this cry, Jesus Himself or the archangel, the meaning is clear: this is a cry of finality and unanswerable victory that will usher in the close of this age.

-The Voice of the Archangel: A glorious angelic host will accompany Jesus at His return, magnifying His glory (2 Thes.
+The Voice of the Archangel: A fiery angelic host will accompany Jesus at His return, magnifying His glory (2 Thes.
 1:7-8).
 At the head of those ministering spirits, burning in holy ardor to carry out the will of their King, will be the archangel.
 His identity is mysterious to us, but we know he will be wondrous to behold.
 What is certain is that the archangel cannot but long with holy desire for the arrival of this Day known to God alone.